zrmyers/VulkanAda/README.md

 On the Arch Linux operating system, the AdaCore GNAT toolset was obtained through the Arch User Repository (AUR), and GLFW and Vulkan were installed through the Arch Linux package manager.

-The yum package manger for Arch Linux was used to install the Vulkan SDK and GLFW.
+The pacman tool for Arch Linux was used to install the Vulkan SDK and GLFW.

 GLFWAda was obtained from another git repository.